3DPrintDemon/CanBus_Troubleshooting/README.md

 ************************************************

-# How tell which of your Canbus nodes are not functional & are keeping the network `Down`.
+# How to tell which of your Canbus nodes are not functional & are keeping the network `Down`.

 Your system seems to be set up correctly but your Can network not working, you keep getting can’t connect to MCU’s errors or have communication timeouts during homing….